-$https:/\!/\!www.fairplay international.org/honesty-of-the-long-distance-runner$
+$https:/\!/www.fairplay international.org/honesty-of-the-long-distance-runner$

 - Do you think both runners wanted to win the race?
 How do you know? - 2.
 Why did Ivan push Abel ahead of him to win the race? - 3.
 What are important things to remember when you race? - 4.
-Is the most important thing winning the race? - 5.
+Why is winning not always the most important thing? - 5.
 What would you have done and why? - 6.
 How does this story relate to respecting the rights of others?